PixelManiacs/DonUniverso/README.md

 # Some other ideas

-If we get some contributions here we could e.g. make a small show with all contributors via Skype in our [Stream](https://www.twitch.tv/pixel_maniacs) where we discuss the current feature requests or present how much revenue we've donated to charity so far etc.
+If we get some contributions here we could e.g. make a small show with all contributors via Skype in our [Stream](https://www.twitch.tv/pixel_maniacs) where we discuss the current feature-requests or present how much revenue we've donated to charity so far etc.

 # You think we're doing it wrong?